RustedBytes/audios-to-dataset/README.md

       --input <INPUT>
           The path to the input folder (by default, the program will scan the entire folder recursively) --format <FORMAT>
-          The format of the output database files [default: parquet] [possible values: duckdb, parquet] --files-per-db <FILES_PER_DB>
+          The format of the output database files [default: parquet] [possible values: duck-db, parquet] --files-per-db <FILES_PER_DB>
           How many files to put in each database [default: 500] --max-depth-size <MAX_DEPTH_SIZE>